 Remember that you must maintain a shallow attack angle while preserving the golf club’s loft if you want the ball to spin and stop when it hits the green.

-For more tips on how to rip it back on the green, check out the Golf Channel's Michael Breed from the Golf Fix who provides further insight on the topic.
+For more golf tips on how to rip it back on the green, check out the Golf Channel's Michael Breed from the Golf Fix who provides further insight on the topic.
 If you're ready to test out your improvement on the course, find tournaments near you.